-In a 1031 Construction Exchange, the Replacement Property either has not been built, or will be remodeled before purchase.
+In a 1031 Construction Exchange, the Replacement Property either has not been built and must be constructed from the ground up, or it is an existing property that will be remodeled before purchase.

-So the EAT must acquire it and hold it until you are ready to take title.
+So the EAT must acquire it (or the land) and hold it until you are ready to take title.

 That would be after you have done two things: sold your Relinquished Property, and caused the construction or remodeling to take place on the property that the EAT is holding.

 The Example we will use here will be just for a construction, but the rules are the same for both a construction and a remodel.